 Your first action should be to close the browser and then restart it.
-However, if it is currently hung, you cannot hit the cross button.
+However, if it’s not responding, you cannot hit the cross button.

 - Keypress + shortcut to go to the Desktop Home Screen.